 - What you can do: these funds can be surrendered and the proceeds transferred offshore before retirement age.
 In some cases you could benefit greatly through these transfers as some countries offer pension incentive schemes, and offshore reinvestment could see you boost your returns through earning in a stronger currency.
 Individuals who have rendered services abroad while being residents of South Africa are also eligible for tax rebate for the period of employment abroad.

 - Requirements: to transfer the proceeds of one of these funds all you need is a green bar-coded South African ID or smart card and if the amount exceeds R1M, an up-to-date tax record.
+Should there be restrictions on any of these products the Financial Emigration process might provide a solution to unlock these funds.

 Life and living annuities